Expansion FAQ's & Updates

 See the sidebar on the right side of this page for past articles about the expansion process and the Expansion Updates page.

+The Board’s fiduciary* responsibility to is to make these decisions, and take this responsibility seriously.
+The entire Board is investing in the project as a sign of our confidence and commitment to the VFC.
 As part of our cooperative structure, each VFC Member-Owner is able and encouraged to vote for Board of Directors candidates each year.
 These Directors are elected to represent owner interests, and are empowered to make important decisions on their behalf.
-The Board carries the fiduciary* responsibility for the VFC, and must approve any real estate purchases or construction projects.
+The Board carries the fiduciary responsibility for the VFC, and must approve any real estate purchases or construction projects.

 The Board has spent the last three+ years learning about co-op expansions, consulting with experts, and soliciting feedback from VFC Owners on the idea of a growth project.
 We are prepared to make the complex decisions to best serve the VFC Owners.
 The Board studied the April 2016 Owner Survey data to ensure it aligns with the owner input we have received thus far.